Friday, January 19, 2024

 There are only three verses where Halal as a verb is translated Shine or Shined in the KJV, in each case it described an action of a Light or Light source where poetically the Praise or Praised meaning of Halal could in my view fit just fine.
 Hillel is a Hebrew name derived from halal with the Yot between the Ls but not between the H and L. That name is always interpreted as meaning Praising.
 So no even if Halal is the basis of Heylel "Shining One" is not a valid translation.

-I'm still unsure what the words used in Isaiah 14:12 exactly means, but no valid Hebrew etymology supports HYLL or HYLYL meaning Light-Bearer or Morning Star.
+I'm still unsure what the words used in Isaiah 14:12 exactly mean, but no valid Hebrew etymology supports HYLL or HYLYL meaning Light-Bearer or Morning Star.

 The KJV New Testament refers to Jesus as the Morning Star (Revelation 22:16) and the Day Star (2 Peter 1:19).
-The Day Star reference used a poetic name for Venus "Phosphorus" which cosmologically referred to the same star Heosphorus did, and has the same meaning Lucifer has in Latin.
+In the Greek the Day Star reference used a poetic name for Venus "Phosphorus" which cosmologically referred to the same star Heosphorus did, and has the same meaning Lucifer has in Latin.
 Phos=Lux=Light and Phorus=Ferus=Bearer/Bringer.

 I wonder what those Hebrew Roots people who think the entire NT was actually first written in Hebrew think Peter called Jesus here?
 The Hebrew equivalent of Phos is Owr the same word for Light used in Genesis 1:3.
 Phorus/Pheros as a word for "bear" means in the sense of to carry something and isn't ever used of say childbirth or pregnancy.
 So it's best Hebrew equivalent is probably Nasa which first appears in Genesis 4:13, 7:17 and 13:6.
 But there is no known Hebrew compound word like that in antiquity, this concept is from Greek astronomy and so it's presence in the Epistle in my opinion itself refutes the possibility of it originating in a different language.